malcolmsparks/clj-logging-config/README.md

 # Log configuration for Clojure

-A logging facility in Clojure is provided by the clojure.contrib.logging module.
+A logging facility in Clojure is provided by the clojure.tools.logging module.
 This searches the JVM classpath for one of the various logging frameworks to delegate logging statements to.

 While this is very useful, logging in Java has always been complicated to configure correctly.
 Fortunately, the two major logging 'back-ends' in Java (log4j and 'java.util.logging') support programmatic configuration so it is easy to replace the configuration file mechanisms with something that is easier and more flexible for Clojure programmers.